ngs-lang/ngs/doc/ngslang.1.md

 ## Power

-As rule, trade-offs between power and not allowing to shoot yourself in the foot are resolved in favor of the power solution.
+As a rule, trade-offs between power and not allowing to shoot yourself in the foot are resolved in favor of the power solution.
 The language is aimed at experienced engineers which use their own judgement.
 The language should be powerful enough to shoot all feet in the building at once.

 ## Simple methods naming for less guess work